One-Gerald/alx-pre_course/0x01-git/README.md

-“my second commit”
-Coolaboration: be up to date
+Collaboration: be up to date